SS Admella: Aftermath

 As news of the disaster reached Adelaide and Melbourne, interest in the wreck reached fever pitch; telegraph offices throughout the colonies were crowded, while newspapers printed extra editions only to see them sold out immediately upon release.
 In Adelaide, the news of the disaster brought hundreds of people to the telegraph office to hear the story as it unfolded; businesses closed and both Houses of Parliament adjourned.

 For a few weeks crews who had participated in the rescue were treated as heroes, especially Captain Greig and the crew of Ladybird.
 In the community, businesses and individuals raised money for the Admella Shipwreck Reward and Relief Fund for rescuers and survivors.
 After the commission of inquiry into the wreck of Admella, the loss was attributed to the effects of a current that pushed the vessel off course, although investigations were also held into a magnetic disturbance in the area that may have affected the compasses on iron-hulled ships.
 The commission found that a contributing factor had been the way that the watertight bulkheads had been inserted – the holes for the hundreds of rivets had weakened the metal.
 The inquest also resulted in the installation of the telegraph at Cape Northumberland.

 The SS Admella was cited, at the time, as being a key reason why the Cape Jaffa Lighthouse was commissioned.

-Nearly a century later a much larger Corio was wrecked on the same reef and sank, but all aboard were rescued.
+In 1951, a much larger ship, SS Corio, was wrecked on the same reef and sank, but all aboard were rescued.

-Admellas wreck site is protected by the Commonwealth Historic Shipwrecks Act 1976, and is at Prior to statutory protection, some salvage work has been conducted on the wreck site over the decades, but due to its very exposed location, diving is difficult in all but the calmest of seas.

-In the area between the Victorian border and the Murray River mouth 101 vessels have been wrecked and 218 lives lost.
+On 5 August 2009, a candlelight vigil was held for the victims of the disaster, when a memorial to the ship, called "The Navigator" was re-dedicated in a new location in Port Adelaide.
+The memorial, made of granite, lyten steel, breakwater rocks, and wood, was created by local sculptor Karen Genoff and first unveiled in 1992.

+Admellas wreck site is protected by the Commonwealth Historic Shipwrecks Act 1976.
+The entry in the Australasian Underwater Cultural Heritage Database says: "The remains are badly broken and scattered on a reef.
+The engines, boilers, iron plating, copper ingots and her fittings can be seen lying amongst the reef.
+A small bronze signal cannon was recovered from the site."
+Its site is close to the wreck of the Corio, and the swell can make diving dangerous at times.
+The Port Macdonnell Maritime Museum houses a number of artefacts recovered from SS Admella.

+As of 2024, Admella remains South Australia's worst maritime disaster.